Anabolic steroid: Nandrolone to derivatives

 Nandrolone to trestolone, trenbolone, norboletone, and ethylestrenol:

 Red arrows show molecular differences from nandrolone structural conversion to four different anabolic steroids.

 Detection in body fluids

 The most commonly employed human physiological specimen for detecting AAS usage is urine, although both blood and hair have been investigated for this purpose.
 The AAS, whether of endogenous or exogenous origin, are subject to extensive hepatic biotransformation by a variety of enzymatic pathways.
 The primary urinary metabolites may be detectable for up to 30 days after the last use, depending on the specific agent, dose and route of administration.
-A number of the drugs have common metabolic pathways, and their excretion profiles may overlap those of the endogenous steroids, making interpretation of testing results a very significant challenge to the analytical chemist.
+A number of the drugs have common metabolic pathways, and their excretion profiles may overlap those of the endogenous steroids, making interpretation of testing results a significant challenge to the analytical chemist.
 Methods for detection of the substances or their excretion products in urine specimens usually involve gas chromatography–mass spectrometry or liquid chromatography-mass spectrometry.